wp-plugins/show-ip-address/readme.txt

 = Template Tags =

 [show_ip] use this tag on your pages to show your IP address.

+== Screenshots ==
+1. Display short code
+2. Dashboard
+3. Short code in a widget

 == Frequently Asked Questions ==